Col-Bandit: Query-Time Top-$K$ Estimation for Late-Interaction Retrieval: Extended Experimental Results

 \subsection{Detailed Efficiency Results per Dataset}

-In the main text (Table~\ref{tab:main_benchmark_text_top1_top5_compact}), we presented efficiency metrics averaged across the BEIR and REAL-MM-RAG benchmark suites to provide a concise summary of performance.
-Tables~\ref{tab:main_benchmark_text_top1} and \ref{tab:main_benchmark_text_top5} (Text) and Tables~\ref{tab:main_benchmark_mm_top1} and \ref{tab:main_benchmark_mm_top5} (Multimodal) below provide the granular, per-dataset breakdown of these results, reporting the mean coverage required to achieve 90\% and 95\% Overlap@K for $K=\{1,5\}$ for the BEIR and REAL-MM-RAG datasets, respectively.
+In the main text (Table~\ref{tab:main_benchmark_universal_eff_combined}), we present efficiency metrics averaged across the BEIR and REAL-MM-RAG suites.
+The tables in this subsection break those averages down per dataset, organized by metric (Overlap, nDCG, Recall, MRR) and target rank ($K\in\{5, 10, 50\}$).
+Each cell reports the coverage budget (\%) at which \method{} reaches \textbf{90\%} (white) and \textbf{95\%} (gray) of Full-MaxSim's metric on that dataset. \emph{Note:} cells marked ``n/a'' indicate that the corresponding (encoder, dataset) sweep was not run; in particular, the Jina-ColBERTv2 sweep covers four of the five BEIR text corpora (NQ-2.68M not benchmarked).

-This detailed view confirms that the efficiency gains of \method{} are robust across diverse data distributions.
-While the exact magnitude of the savings varies depending on the document length and query difficulty of each specific corpus, \method{} consistently outperforms the baselines on every individual dataset.
+This detailed view confirms that the efficiency gains of \method{} are robust across diverse data distributions: \method{} consistently outperforms the baselines on every individual dataset, with the exact magnitude varying with document length and query difficulty.

-Additionally, we extend the Cost-Accuracy trade-off analysis from Figure~\ref{fig:results_grid_} to a broader range of settings.

-\textbf{Generalization across domains and models.} Figures~\ref{app:results_grid_top5} through \ref{app:results_grid_top10} (below) visualize the efficiency frontiers for additional embedding models and datasets at $K=5$ and $K=10$.
-As in the main text, each star marker represents a \method{} operating point obtained by sweeping the relaxation parameter $\alpha_{\mathrm{ef}}$.
-Regardless of the underlying embedding model (Granite Vision Embedding, ColBERTv2, or Jina-ColBERT-V2) or the data modality (Text vs.\ Multimodal), \method{} consistently maintains a superior Pareto frontier compared to the baselines.
+The eight tables below cover the four metrics (Overlap@$K$, nDCG@$K$, Recall@$K$, MRR@$K$) on the BEIR text suite (top half) and the REAL-MM-RAG multimodal suite (bottom half).